Description

 Tried: Running ls without any flags and looking for the file in the visible output

-Plain ls silently omits any filename that starts with a dot, so .cant_see_me never appears in the listing.
-The file is present on disk the entire time - only the -a (or --all) flag disables the dot-prefix filter and makes it visible.
+Plain ls silently skips any filename starting with a dot, so .cant_see_me never appears.
+The file was on disk the whole time.
+Only the -a (or --all) flag turns that filtering off.

 Tried: Running cat cant_see_me (without the leading dot) after spotting it with ls -a

-The shell treats the leading dot as part of the filename, not as a path separator.
-Omitting it causes a 'No such file or directory' error because the shell is looking for a completely different filename.
-The exact name including the dot must be typed: cat .cant_see_me.
+The leading dot is part of the filename, not a path separator.
+Drop it and the shell looks for a different file and reports 'No such file or directory'.
+Type the name exactly: cat .cant_see_me.

 Learn more